 Professional Indemnity Insurance

 We hold Professional Indemnity Insurance cover with a limit of indemnity in the sum of £3,000,000.
-Details of our Professional Indemnity Insurance are either set out in our retainer letter or can be obtained on request.
+Details of our Professional Indemnity Insurance are referred to in our retainer letter and can be obtained on request.

 Equality and Diversity

 Alston Ashby is committed to promoting equality and diversity in all of its dealings with clients, third parties and employees.
 Please contact us if you would like a copy of our equality and diversity policy which is published at our offices.